-After reading about the many reasons why calcium and vitamin D are an important part of our diet, it is imperative for everyone and especially women with bloating issues to find other alternatives to consume the essential vitamins for bone health.
-Cashews for example are a good source of magnesium which is vital for the healthy development of bones, muscles, tissues, and organs of the body.
+After reading about the many reasons why calcium and vitamin D are an important part of our diet, it is imperative for everyone and especially women with bloating issues, to find other alternatives to consume the essential vitamins for bone health.
+For example, Cashews are a good source of magnesium, which is vital for the healthy development of bones, muscles, tissues, and organs of the body.

 - 1 cup of cashew nuts

 - 1/8 teaspoon of Himalayan pink salt

 - Soak the cashews in tepid water (not the filtered water) for 3 hours or overnight.